planeks/django-docker-boilerplate/README.md

 EMAIL_HOST=mailhog
 EMAIL_PORT=1025
 ```

-Please, use the value for `COMPOSE_IMAGES_PREFIX` that correlates with the project name.
-It will be used as the container images prefix for `docker-compose`.

 📌 Generate the secret key for the project and paste it to the `.env` file.
 Also, generate the reasonably good password for the database user.